-Many teachers have asked us how to generate their first revenue teaching online with Strydal.
-You’d be surprised to know how many teachers are in the same boat: unsure if their services are good enough for clients to pay, and where to find new students.
+Many creators have asked us how to generate their first revenue teaching online with Strydal.
+You’d be surprised to know how many creators are in the same boat: unsure if their services are good enough for clients to pay, and where to find new members.

 While there’s no single road to success, we’ve gathered the most crucial elements from industry experts, to guide you in the first steps of your online business.
 By following along, you’ll maximize your chances of earning hundreds to thousands in monthly revenue by teaching online.

-This step-by-step guide was put together specifically for fitness professionals to earn their first €500 in revenue with an online studio – it’s easier than you think.
+This step-by-step guide was put together specifically for fitness professionals to earn their first €500 online – it’s easier than you think.
 Follow the steps below and get started on your road to success today.

-When we ask our partner teachers “who are your clients?”, we often hear: “I’m a yoga/fitness teacher, so anyone who is interested in my classes is my target audience.”
+When we ask our creators “who are your members?”, we often hear: “I’m a yoga/fitness teacher, so anyone who is interested in my classes is my target audience.”

 While it’s true that yoga and fitness is good for everyone, it’s crucial for you (and also for your clients) to identify a specific target audience.

-Only when you know who your clients are (and who they’re not) can you customize your service for this specific audience, and maximise the chances that the right people find you, that you advertise to the right people, and that your clients love your services.
+Only when you know who your members are (and who they’re not) can you customize your service for this specific audience, and maximise the chances that the right people find you, that you advertise to the right people, and that your members love your services.

 Great criteria on which you can define your target clients include demographics (location, language, age, gender etc), psychographics (personalities, hobbies, lifestyle and interests), and goals or motivations.